pluralsight/guides/published/other/build-a-multiplayer-vr-app-that-works-in-realtime-in-less-than-10-minutes/article.md

 ```
 As you can see, we have implemented the complete app using ECS.
 However, this is not the only way that you can add objects to the scene.
 A-Frame comes with a few custom entities such as box, sphere etc. These custom entities are called [primitives](https://aframe.io/docs/0.7.0/introduction/html-and-primitives.html#primitives).

-As you can see, the code contains very easy to follow comments that explain what each of the entity-component set is trying to implement in our app.
-For VR newbies, here's something interesting- a sky is like a layer that covers your 360 deg sphere inside which you assume yourself to be standing while experiencing a VR app.
+As you can see, the code contains easy-to-follow comments that explain what each of the entity-component set is trying to implement in our app.
+For VR newbies, here's something interesting &mdash; a sky is like a layer that covers your 360&deg; sphere inside which the user "stands" when using the app.
 It is generally analogous to the sky in real-life which can be seen on the top and appears to drop down near the horizon.
-We use `a-sky` in A-Frame to add a sky and the resource to be used can be either a 360 deg image or just a solid colour.
+We use `a-sky` in A-Frame to add a sky and the resource to be used can be either a 360&deg; image or just a solid colour.

 Now comes the interesting part.
 We require a camera entity.
 This is a special entity offered by A-Frame that intrinsically grabs the continously changing position as well as rotation values of your mobile phone while you are using an A-Frame powered VR app in the browser.
-It takes advantage of the various gyro sensors in your phone to achieve this under-the-hood.
+It takes advantage of the various gyro sensors in your phone to achieve this under the hood.

 Here's how we can add a camera entity.
-We can optionally give it a shape and animation, which helps us track it's movement by serving as a cursor.
+We can optionally give it a shape and animation, which helps us track its movement by serving as a cursor.

 ```html
  <!--camera entity-->